-Gauge theories, providing us with the description of fundamental interactions among the constituents of matter, pose a serious challenge.
-Many are nonperturbative, at least in some energy scales; for example, Quantum Chromodynamics (QCD), the theory of the strong nuclear force, is asymptotically free in high energies \cite{bjorken_asymptotic_1969,gross_ultraviolet_1973}, but non-perturbative in low energies.
-Perturbative techniques fail to describe this regime which nevertheless exhibits very important physical phenomena, such as the quark confinement \cite{wilson_confinement_1974}, responsible for the structure of hadrons and basically of the matter we see around us.
-This strongly coupled physics has been addressed, very successfully (see e.g. \cite{aoki_flag_2020} for recent results), by applying Monte-Carlo methods to lattice gauge theories (LGTs) \cite{wilson_confinement_1974,kogut_hamiltonian_1975,kogut_introduction_1979} - lattice formulations of gauge invariant models.
-On the other hand, these methods cannot describe real-time dynamics directly (since they are based on the Wick rotation to Euclidean time) as well as the physics of fermions with finite chemical potentials, due to the sign problem \cite{troyer_computational_2005}.
+Gauge theories, describing the fundamental interactions among the constituents of matter, pose a serious challenge.
+Many are non-perturbative, at least for some energy scales; e.g., Quantum Chromodynamics (QCD), the theory of the strong nuclear force, is asymptotically free in high energies \cite{bjorken_asymptotic_1969,gross_ultraviolet_1973}, but non-perturbative at low energies.
+Perturbative techniques fail to describe this regime which exhibits very important physical phenomena, such as quark confinement \cite{wilson_confinement_1974} which is responsible for the hadronic structure.
+This strongly coupled physics has been successfully addressed (see e.g. \cite{aoki_flag_2020}) by applying Monte-Carlo methods to lattice gauge theories (LGTs) \cite{wilson_confinement_1974,kogut_hamiltonian_1975,kogut_introduction_1979} - lattice formulations of gauge theories.
+However, these methods cannot directly describe real-time dynamics (being based on Euclidean time) or the physics of fermions with finite chemical potentials, due to the sign problem \cite{troyer_computational_2005}.
 Thus, quantum simulation \cite{feynman_simulating_1982}, where a hard-to-solve quantum problem is mapped to a highly controllable quantum device which can be studied experimentally, would be useful in this case.